 What Are the Alimony Laws in Florida?

-Under Florida law, alimony is awarded based on the receiving spouse’s financial need and the paying spouse’s capacity to pay.
+Under Florida law, alimony is awarded based on the recipient spouse’s financial need and the paying spouse’s ability to pay.
 Florida’s spousal support laws are outlined in Florida Statutes Chapter 61 Section 61.08.
-This statute specifies the types of alimony that can be awarded, the factors for determing which type of alimony to award, and the duration of alimony payments.
+This statute specifies the types of alimony that can be awarded, the factors for determining which type of alimony to award, and the duration of alimony payments.

 Florida’s alimony laws are designed to help an economically dependent spouse maintain a similar standard of living to that which they had during the marriage.
 Alimony is intended to ensure both spouses can transition smoothly into their post-marriage lives.